david-leverenz/note-taker/README.md

 ## License
 This project is licensed under the MIT license.
 ## Acknowledgments
-Special thanks to Poornima, Sam and Dom for their assistance!
-Especially Sam, who ensured that I passed all jest tests.
+Special thanks to Poornima, Sam and Dom for their assistance in trying to solve a refresh problem!
+Eventually it was Suraj Nair who figured out what I was doing incorrectly.